syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Prefix-Characters-Constraint.md

 # Prefix Characters Constraint

-Instead of displaying suggestion list on every character entry, matches can be filtered and displayed after a few character entries.
-This can be done by `MinimumPrefixCharacters` property and its default value is 1.
+Instead of displaying suggestion list on each character entry, matches can be filtered and displayed after a few character entries.
+This can be done using the `MinimumPrefixCharacters` property, and its default value is 1.

 {% tabs %}